You have only three days to visit Brittany? No worries, we explain you what to see in less than 30minutes drive with or without car.

-To put it simply, your trip will really begin at your arrival in Dol de Bretagne, Edd Hostel more precisely!
-The town is the perfect crossroad between all the nice areas of Bretagne.
-From there, by bus or by train, you’ll be able to reach Saint-Malo, the Mont Saint-Michel, Rennes, Dinan… and much more!
+To put it simply, your trip will really begin at your arrival in Dol de Bretagne (direct train from Paris).
+The town is the perfect crossroad between all the nice areas of North Bretagne.
+From there, by bus or by train, you’ll be able to reach Saint-Malo, Mont Saint-Michel, Rennes, Dinan… and much more!

-The little town inside the Mont is absolutely charming!
+The little village inside the Mont is absolutely charming.
 Indeed, the medieval looking type of village adds a special atmosphere.
 Walking there feels like visiting a fairytail castle!
 Avoid the main street and get lost in the small street turning left from the main one.
 The village is open 24h, only the abbey has opening hours.
 Note that if you are a EU citizens under 25, you have free entrance.
 It is better for you to book a “skip the line” ticket as Mont saint michel is on of the most popular place to visit in France.

 The Mont is in the middle of a big bay.
 Be aware that walking through the bay by yourself may put you at great risk, as the mud gets deep in some parts of it.
-Make sure to ask the help of a guide to walk trough Mont Saint-Michel’s bay!
+It is better to book a guide to walk trough Mont Saint-Michel’s bay!

 Dol has a deep link with the History of Brittany.
-Centuries ago, this small town was the religious former main city of Brittany!
+Centuries ago, this small town was the religious former main city of Brittany.
 The oldest houses of the whole region, as well as its Cathedral, are one part of the huge historical heritage Dol has.
 Believe me, nothing is more pleasant than loosing yourself in its small streets and paths.
 It is small but cute and worth to visit in brittany.

-You can also visit the ruins and the remains of the former walls and towers that used to surround the city.
 I also personally enjoy walking to “Le Menhir du Champ Dolent”, which is one of the biggest megalithe in the area. (menhir is the big stone of asterix and Obelix! )

-For the bravest one, there is the “Mont-Dol“.
+If you like walking , there is also the “Mont-Dol“.
 This lovely hill of 1000 inhabitants, is 4km from Dol de Bretagne.
 About one hour walk, or 20 minutes if you prefer cycling to it.
 Use the trail to get there, we will explain you where it is at the reception.
 From the top you will have a view on all the bay of Mont Saint Michel.

 Indeed, the city conserves its heritage even if it suffered during WWII.
 Let’s head up to Intra-muros, the older side of the corsair city.
 All the streets are paved ones in this part of the town which grants you a really medieval feel!

-Ramparts of Intra-muros are also surrounded by magnificent beaches, and one of them has even a natural swimming pool inside it!
-Two huge rocks could be found on thoses : the first one is “Le grand Bé”, where the great French writer François René de Chateaubriand is burried.
+Ramparts of Intra-muros are also surrounded by magnificent beaches, and one of them has even a natural swimming pool inside it (plage Bon secours).
+Two islands could be found in front of Intra-Muros : the first one is “Le grand Bé”, where the great French writer François René de Chateaubriand is burried.
 If you head towards the top of the rock, I can testify that you’ll get an even prettier view of the sea (possible at low tide only).
 As for the other rock, “Le petit Bé”, you’ll find the national fort “Vauban” that you can also visit if you wish.

 To get there, direct train in 16mins from Dol de Bretagne or 25 mins by car.
 You can also check our Road trip article.